griiipAdrenaline/QA_job_test/README.md

     Create a function that takes a list of numbers or strings and returns a list with the items from the original list stored into sublists.
 Items of the same value should be in the same sublist.

+    *The input list should be of a single type (str or int) you don't need to handle mixed lists*

     Examples

     advanced_sort([2, 1, 2, 1]) :arrow_right: [[2, 2], [1, 1]]